jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Edited/Topic 4/File Systems.md

 	- Under failure, the *log* helps bring disk back to [[File Systems#Consistency|consistency]]
 		- i.e. by completing all pending actions.
 - Log entries are erased upon successful completion

+## Security in File Systems

+- File access can be managed through *Access Control Lists*
+	- Each object (e.g. [[Files|file]]) contains a list of principles
+		- These determine what can be done:
+	-